gladmmo/GladMMO.Library/README.md

 ## License

 For regular users this repository is licensed under AGPL 3.0.
-Seperate from the AGPL 3.0, an additional unrestricted, non-exclusive, perpetual, and irrevocable license is also granted to Andrew Blakely for all works in this repository and any dependent repository.
+Seperate from the AGPL 3.0, an additional unrestricted, non-exclusive, perpetual, and irrevocable license is also granted to Andrew Blakely for all works in this repository and any dependent GladMMO repository within the GladMMO Github organization.